WYixu/WYixu.github.io/about.markdown

 permalink: /about/
 ---

 Hello!
-I'm Wang Yixu, now a student from UCAS.
+Here is Wang Yixu's Blog!

-I'm interested in semiconductor, programming(python, C++ and mathematica), photography and reading(fiction and philosophy)!
+Interested in semiconductor, programming(python, C++ and mathematica), photography and reading(fiction and philosophy)!
 So, if you want to share anything with me, please send an email to [wangyixu20@mails.ucas.ac.cn](wangyixu20@mails.ucas.ac.cn).